 Win saw something few others realized: Not only was Medtronic blocked from this essential market but its mainstream pacemaker business was vulnerable.
 Win’s first act was to charge Medtronic pacemaker chief Bobby Griffin with launching a massive R&D effort to get Medtronic into the defibrillator business.
 In typical Wallin style, he told Griffin, “Spend whatever it takes.”

 Soon Lilly sued Medtronic to halt its defibrillator research, and a Philadelphia judge ordered the company to “cease and desist” all efforts.
 At this point most executives would back off.
 Not Win Wallin.

 Undeterred, he shifted the defibrillator project to Medtronic’s Dutch research center, beyond the purview of U.S. courts.
 He then hired former Pillsbury general counsel Ron Lund and told him to get the court’s decision overturned at any cost.
 In 1990, Medtronic won a 6-3 decision from the U.S. Supreme Court.

 Win also recognized that the company was too reliant on pacemakers, in part due to several failed attempts at diversification.
-So he hired Dr. Glen Nelson as vice chairman in 1986, and together they began to diversify Medtronic’s business.
+So he hired Dr. Glen Nelson as vice chairman in 1986, and together they began to diversity Medtronic’s business.

 Two years later, Win contacted me while I was at Honeywell about joining the company as president and chief operating officer.
 Initially, I declined because I was immersed in turning around Honeywell’s space and aviation business.
 After we got that business back on track, I called Win.
 Joining Medtronic in 1989 was the best move of my career.